nickhilliard/irrslurp/README.md

 then runs a patricia trie search to assess which prefixes in the RIPE nonauth db are invalid.
-The code lists a prefix as being invalid if the route entry refers to unallocated or reserved address space, or if the route entry was part, or all, of a network block wwhich was subsequently transferred to another organisation.
+The code lists a prefix as being invalid if the route entry refers to unallocated or reserved address space, or if the route entry was part, or all, of a network block which was subsequently the subject of a RIR or inter-RIR transfer.

 Usage
 -----